-The customer's 30-year old works full time and received \$5,200.00 in February 2023.
+The customer's father works full time and received \$5,200.00 in February 2023.
 The customer's mother receives monthly pension income of \$900.00.
 None of the three children have any income.
 The customer's parents do not receive and are not applying for MA.